gmac/sass-thematic/README.md

 ## Sass dependency

-You may select your own `node-sass` version to install as a peer dependency; Sass Thematic and has been designed to work with versions 2.x and 3.x.
+You may select your own `node-sass` version to install as a peer dependency; Thematic and has been designed to work with versions 2.x and 3.x.

 The actual `node-sass` compiler is only used for rendering theme CSS and templates.
 All AST assembly and tree parsing is performed by other tools.

 ## Pruning

-Sass Thematic currently supports the following basic implementations:
+Thematic currently supports the following basic implementations:

 * Removing unthemed rulesets and declarations.
 * Removing unthemed mixins and their `@include` implementation.